Nilrudra1999/Understanding-DSA/notes/More_recursions.md

 # More Recursion Notes, Functions, and Analysis

 First starting off with the steps to performing recursive analysis.<br>
-Using an example used in the pervious recursion paper, we need to analyze the steps needed to perform recursion analysis itself.<br>
+Using an example used in the pervious recursion notes, we break down the analysis into more steps.<br>

 ```python
 def fact(n):